Analyzing Greenlane (NASDAQ:GNLN) & Core & Main (NYSE:CNM)

 |2.38

-Greenlane currently has a consensus price target of $5.86, suggesting a potential upside of 145.19%.
-Core & Main has a consensus price target of $30.00, suggesting a potential upside of 18.30%.
-Given Greenlane’s stronger consensus rating and higher probable upside, analysts clearly believe Greenlane is more favorable than Core & Main.
+Greenlane currently has a consensus price target of $5.86, indicating a potential upside of 159.29%.
+Core & Main has a consensus price target of $30.00, indicating a potential upside of 22.10%.
+Given Greenlane’s stronger consensus rating and higher possible upside, equities research analysts plainly believe Greenlane is more favorable than Core & Main.

 Summary